p2/OAuth2/README.md

 The `internalAfterAuthorizeOrFail` closure is, as its name suggests, provided for internal purposes – it is exposed for subclassing and compilation reasons and you should not mess with it.
 Additionally, as of version 3.0, there are deprecated callback properties `onAuthorize` and `onFailure` that you should no longer use.

-### 5. Make Requests
+### 6. Make Requests

-You can now obtain an `OAuth2Request`, which is an already signed `NSMutableURLRequest`, to retrieve data from your server.
+You can now obtain an `OAuth2Request`, which is an already signed `MutableURLRequest`, to retrieve data from your server.
-This request sets the _Authorization_ header using the access token like so: `Authorization: Bearer {your access token}`
+This request sets the _Authorization_ header using the access token like so: `Authorization: Bearer {your access token}`.

 ```swift
 let req = oauth2.request(forURL: <# resource URL #>)